 Press the cabbage down into the bowl and cover with water.

-Drain and rinse under cold water then drain thoroughly, squeezing out excess liquid.
+Drain, then rinse under cold water, then drain thoroughly, squeezing out excess liquid.

-Make a paste out of the sugar, garlic, ginger, chilli flakes, nori fish and sauce (if not using fish sauce add 2 tablespoons of water).
+Make a paste out of the sugar, garlic, ginger, chilli flakes, nori fish and sauce (if not using fish sauce add 2 Tbsp of water).

 Weigh this piece of plastic down with something heavy.

-Place the lid on the container loosely so air can escape during the fermenting process.
+Loosely place the lid on the container so air can escape during the fermenting process.